jdonlan/java-dev/networking/webview_and_javascript_intefaces.md

 ### Quick "Native" Apps

 There's a reputation in mobile that if you don't have an app, you're not prepared for the mobile space.
+Using a WebView and the native activity stack for navigation, web apps enable mobile sites to have a quick mobile app in the store.
+This practice isn't allowed in iOS, but Google Play still allows it for published applications.

 ### JavaScript Libraries